-But the training you get isn’t newbie-friendly because you’re immediately taught how to send traffic to affiliate offer pages instead of learning the ropes of affiliate marketing from a beginner standpoint.
+But the training isn’t newbie-friendly because you’re taught how to send traffic to affiliate offer pages instead of learning the ropes of affiliate marketing.

 As for the ready-made offer pages (websites) – like it or not, you must roll with affiliate product promotions that are pre-chosen.

-Simply choose your page(s), hit the “publish” button, get your site(s) out there, and a ton of peeps will buy what you’re offering – earning you a nice big stack of affiliate commissions.
+Simply choose your page(s), hit the “publish” button, get your site(s) out there, and a ton of peeps will buy what you’re offering.

 Sounds cool, right?